 Q: How is d-Limonene produced?

 A: When the juice is squeezed from oranges, an oily film remains on top; this oil is primarily composed of d-Limonene.
 The citrus rind is then squeezed further to remove any remaining oil in the citrus skin.
-That citrus oil primarily made of d-Limonene, a pure compound that is an excellent solvent.
+That citrus oil is primarily made of d-Limonene, a pure compound that is an excellent solvent.

 Q: What other ingredients besides d-Limonene are in Avenger Weed Killer?